 These ranges provide a snapshot of the class, not a floor for competitiveness in Yale’s selection process.
 It is not the case that scores below a certain threshold “hurt” an application while those above “help” it.
 Scores below these ranges can still be helpful to establish an applicant’s academic preparation for Yale coursework.

 Just as teacher recommendations are meant to give the admissions committee a glimpse of what you are like in the classroom, the counselor recommendation may provide us with a picture of your place in your high school class and in the larger school community.
 Your counselor can help us assess the degree of difficulty of your program, tell us what a particular leadership position means at your school, provide information on your background, and, in general, provide the sort of textured comments about you that would help your application come to life.

-The Yale application tries to get at the personal side of the applicant through the use of two essays whose scope is broad enough to accommodate most writers.
+The Yale application tries to get at the personal side of the applicant through the use of several short essays whose scope is broad enough to accommodate most writers.
 We encourage you to take the writing of the essays seriously and to write openly and honestly about activities, interests, or experiences that have been meaningful to you.
 What is most important is that you write in your own voice.
-If an essay doesn’t sound like the person who writes it, it cannot serve him or her very well as a personal statement.
+If an essay doesn’t sound like the person who writes it, it cannot serve very well as a personal statement.
 As with every document in the application, we read essays very carefully and try to get a full sense of the human being behind them.

 We convene a committee of experienced admissions officers, Yale faculty, and Yale deans to select applicants who have shown exceptional engagement, ability, and promise.